FlyableDev/FlyableDoc/docs/faq.md

 ### What is Flyable?

 Flyable is an ahead-of-time compiler for Python code.
 It takes Python code, analyses, optimizes, and transforms it directly to machine code.
-Doing so allows Flyable to speed up any Python code without needing to modify it.
+Doing so allows Flyable to speed up any Python code with little to no modification.

 ### How can Flyable be useful for me / Why should I use Flyable?

-If you're looking to significantly increase performance on an existing Python project with no effort, Flyable is the platform for you!
-Compared to other solutions that make Python faster, Flyable doesn't require you to make changes to your Python code in order to benefit from performance increases which results in development time savings.
+If you're looking to significantly increase performance on an existing Python project with little to no effort, Flyable is the solution!
+Speeding up your Python code will reduce server workload while allowing you to iterate faster during the development of your software.
+Also, by reducing the latency of your software, the people using it will get a better experience.

 ### How do I get started?

 It's simple!
-You can begin by downloading the Flyable package for your OS of choice.
-From the [download page](get-started.md#_1-install), you can follow our suggestions for getting started.
+Visit the [download page](get-started.md#_1-install), and follow the instructions.

 ### Is Flyable free?

-Flyable offers two licences.
-The free one is for anyone who uses Flyable for educational or non-commercial open-source purposes.
+Yes it is!
+Flyable is open source and is licensed under the GNU Affero General Public License v3.0.

+### Can I get commercial support?

-The other licence, the commercial one, is required for any business that wants to compile code with Flyable and push it to production.
-It also comes with commercial support.
-For more info you can contact the team directly at contact@flyable.dev.
+Of course!
+For more information you can contact the team directly at contact@flyable.dev.

 <br />
 <br />